How to get rid of white mold on bonsai barks

 By following these preventive measures, you can create an environment that is unfavorable for white mold to grow on your bonsai barks.
 Regular monitoring and maintenance are essential to ensure the health and longevity of your bonsai trees.

-See also When should i trim the roots of a bonsai tree
+See also Can i send a bonsai tree to canada

 How to Remove White Mold from Bonsai Barks